 - The violation leads to actual damages.

-Sometimes, the federal courts remain closed due to unavoidable circumstances like pandemic, even when your case is in process.
-In those situations, the automatic stay remains in effect.
-Creditors can’t make collection efforts during this period.
+Sometimes, the federal courts remain closed due to unavoidable circumstances like a pandemic, even when your case is in process.
+In those situations, the automatic stay remains in effect, and creditors can't make collection efforts during this period.

 There are a couple of grounds based on which creditors can appeal for automatic stay revocation.
 Some of them are given below:

 - Your property value is less than the debt amount.